-Motorland Aragon, also known as Ciudad del Motor de Aragón, is the third Spanish venue on the MotoGP calendar and home of the Aragon GP.
+Motorland Aragon, also known as Ciudad del Motor de Aragón, is one of several Spanish races on the MotoGP calendar and home of the Aragon GP.

 Located in Alcañiz, in the lower Aragon region, the circuit was designed by Hermann Tilke, with Spanish Formula One driver Pedro de la Rosa acting as his technical advisor.
 The renowned British firm Foster + Partners won a competition to design the project’s architectural structures.
 Three zones dominate the venue: the TechnoPark (a complex for motor sport research, development and innovation), the Sports Area (which contains the racing circuit with multiple layouts), and the Leisure and Culture Area (where a hotel, business and shopping areas are situated).
 The project was started in 2006 and completed in 2009.
 MotoGP officially added the track to its calendar in 2010, replacing the Hungarian GP.